bijaydev/Segmentation-of-Intra-Retinal-Cysts-from-OCT-Images-using-Fully-Convolutional-Neural-Network/README.md

 ### Overview

 This repository provides an implementation of an FCN model-based vendor independent IRC segmentation technique.
 The proposed FCN model is trained with pre-processed OCT scans from four different vendors (namely, Cirrus, Nidek, Spectralis, and Topcon).
 The pre-processing is performed as described in [1].
 The method is trained and validated on the OPTIMA cyst segmentation challenge dataset [2].
 The proposed model achieves a dice score of 0.73 on G1 U+2229 G2, 0.72 on G1 and 0.71 on G1 where G1 and G2 represent Grader 1 and Grader 2 respectively.
-The model is

-##Pre-requistes Required
+## Pre-requistes Required

 1.Tensorflow
 Refer to the following link https://www.tensorflow.org/install/install_sources.
 Tensorflow is used as backend for Keras.
 The link contains installation instructions with and without gpu support